It is important to know the average growth rate of a crested gecko to ensure you are not underfeeding or overfeeding your lizard.

 The heat source may be turned off at night if the room’s ambient temperature is not lower than 65° degrees Fahrenheit (24° C).

 It is important to regularly monitor tank temperatures throughout the day to ensure your crestie gets the warmth it needs for healthy growth.
+You can use a thermometer for accurate readings.

 For a full guide, check out our article on crested gecko temperature requirements.